 Generously spread real butter all over the baking sheet and up the sides.

-The secret to cooking candy in the microwave is to cooking it to the proper temperature.
+The secret to cooking candy in the microwave is to cook it to the proper temperature.

 Even though we’re cooking the candy in the microwave, you still need to reach the magical temperature of 305 degrees F.